 Customer Tips: Whose Money is it Anyway?

-Ever worked a service job and had an employer claim the tips belong to him or her?
+Have you ever worked a service job and had an employer claim the tips belong to him or her?
 Whether the employer is right or wrong depends on several factors.
 Don’t stop reading, employers often do not know the law and it’s common for employers to commit what I call, “wage theft.”

 The Department of Labor (“DOL”) has recently stated that cash tips belong to the employee who earned them regardless of whether that employee is hourly, salary, etc. In other words, it’s the DOL’s position that if a customer wants to add a cash tip on to their bill or just hand an employee cash, that money belongs to the employee not the employer.
 If your employer has taken your cash tips then your employer has violated the federal law called “The Fair Labor Standards Act” (FLSA).
 There is one caveat: an employer can require its employees to pool their tips as long as the “pool” is completely redistributed among regularly tipped employees.